 Your mind will be blown as cultural myths about this country are busted and you explore spectacular landscapes so pristine and untouched beyond the stark city and learn of the movement towards a reunified Korea.

-The day prior to your North Korea tour, you are required make your own way to attend a mandatory briefing at 4pm held in our partner office in Beijing.
+Welcome to China!
+On arrival, you will be met and transferred to your hotel.
+Please note that you will need to arrive prior to 1pm to be in time for our pre tour briefing.
+At 3.30pm, meet in your hotel lobby where you will be transferred to attend our mandatory briefing at 4pm held in our partner office in Beijing.
 At this meeting, you will be handed your visas and your e-tickets.
 You will NOT be sent a copy of your e-tickets beforehand and a double entry visa for China is required.
 144 visas ARE NOT accepted for travel going via DPRK.

 Make your own way to Beijing Capital Airport this morning for your flight to Pyongyang.
 Flying with Air Koryo is a great introduction to this country.
 Be sure to ask for a local newspaper as you board!
 No photos are allowed on the aircraft.